nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Currently, special characters such as `@` are not allowed in AlternateContact, even though they could conceivably be part of a contact's alternate email.
 We plan to allow for special characters to be included in AlternateContact.

-1. Currently, duplicate values for deletion indices as well as parameters like `t/` get silently merged.
+1. Currently, duplicate values for deletion indices, as well as parameters like `t/` and `a/`, get silently merged.
 This is not outright rejected for the convenience of users.
 However, users may have accidentally entered such duplicate values, which may result in the app's behaviour differing from users' expectations.
-We plan to display additional warning messages for commands like `add`, `edit`, and `delete`, to warn users of any such duplicate values that were entered.
+We plan to display additional warning messages for commands like `add`, `edit`, and `delete`, so that users may check if their specifying of duplicate values is intentional.
 Users may then press enter again to confirm the command's execution, or edit the command.

 1. Currently, if no note (i.e. no `o/` parameter) is specified when adding a contact, the note's value defaults to being empty (`""`).